-5.7.2 Fire protection
+5.7.3 Fire protection

 The boat is equipped with a portable 2 kg fire extinguisher class 8A 68 B. The portable fire extinguisher must be serviced annually by an authorised inspector.
 In the event that the fire extinguisher is replaced the capacity of the new one should be the equivalent of the old one.
+You will see where the fire extinguisher is located on the image below.

-Location of fire extinguisher in Yamarin 61 CC:
+Location of fire extinguisher in Yamarin 80 DC: